spring-projects/sts4/vscode-extensions/vscode-concourse/README.md

 ![Hover Docs Screenshot][hovers]

+### Goto Symbol in File

+Is your Pipeline yaml file getting larger and is it becoming harder to find a particular Job, Resource or Resource Type declaration?
+The "Goto Symbol in File" command helps you quickly jump to a specific definition.

+Type `CTRL-SHIFT-O` to popup a list of all symbols in your current Pipeline file.
+Start typing a name (or portion thereof) to narrow down the list.
+Select a symbol to jump directly to its location in the file.

+![Goto Symbol Screenshot][goto_symbol]

 ### Goto/Peek Definition

 Use "Goto Defition" or "Peek Definition" to quickly go (or peek) from a a Job- or Resource name